simaysanli/Parking-System/README.md

 	{
 	    "msg": "the ÄE-A2574 is a valid German plate"
 	}

+Plate is inserted as ÄE-A2574 again.
+500 status code and message returned.

+Request:

+	{
+		"plate": "ÄE-A2574"
+	}

+Response:

+	{
+	    "msg": "plate is already registered"
+	}

 Plate is inserted as ÄE-A0574.
 422 status code and message are returned.